 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 - Wind Farm Engineer

 Is There Job Demand for Wind Energy Engineers?

 There were about 132,500 jobs for Wind Energy Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Wind Energy Engineer by 2026.
-Due to new job openings and attrition, there will be an estimated 9,500 positions for Wind Energy Engineer per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.